swatiarora11/Teams-Notifications/README.md

 If you are logged in as Tenant Administrator, click on “Grant admin consent”, else inform your Tenant Administrator to do the same.

 ### Step 2: Configure SharePoint Online
-**Sharepoint Online List:** TODO
+**Create Notification List:** TODO

-**Sharepoint Online Client SDK:** Download [Sharepoint Online Client SDK](https://www.microsoft.com/en-us/download/details.aspx?id=42038) and install the SDK to your local machine.
+**Install Sharepoint Online Client SDK:** Download [Sharepoint Online Client SDK](https://www.microsoft.com/en-us/download/details.aspx?id=42038) and install the SDK to your local machine.
 This SDK is required by Powershell scripts provided with this solution.

 ### Step 3: Create and Install Teams Notification App
 1. Download [Teams-Notification app package]() zip file from this git repository and extract the same to a local folder.